 If you believe your children are ill because of exposure to mold or mildew in their school, first consult their health care provider to determine the appropriate medical action to take.
 Contact the school’s administration to express your concern and to ask that they remove the mold or mildew and prevent future mold or mildew growth.
 If needed, you could also contact the local school board.

-You can also read the U.S. Environmental Protection Agency (EPA) guidelines, Mold Remediation in Schools and Commercial Buildings, at http://www.epa.gov/mold/mold_remediation.html.
+Also, the U.S. Environmental Protection Agency (EPA) publishes for guidelines, Mold Remediation in Schools, and Commercial Buildings.

 See How AdvantaClean Can Help